AceGjorgjievski/dnick_eshop/README.md

 ![Image 9](https://i.imgur.com/AcjizWC.png)

-Unfortunately, the service for the Spring boot app failed because it ran out of memory while running the code.
+Unfortunately, the service for the Spring boot app failed because it ran out of memory while running the code, but the database is still active.

 This [playlist](https://www.youtube.com/playlist?list=PLg7lel5LdVjyO7jk-4biyr0fqPVygTLOk) helped me how to host the application online.
 Videos 5 & 8.